-Thank you to everyone who took part in the first stage of the Community Governance Review (CGR) for Tonbridge.
+Thank you to everyone who took part in the first stage of the Community Governance Review (CGR) assessing support for the creation of a town council for Tonbridge.

 The consultation ran from 2 June to 14 July 2025, and we received 3,257 responses, representing approximately 12% of the eligible population.